Doretta Morrow

 Doretta Morrow (January 27, 1927 – February 28, 1968) was an American actress, singer and dancer who appeared in stage and television productions during the 1940s and 1950s.
 She is best remembered for having created roles in the original productions of three successful Broadway musicals: Kitty Verdun in Where's Charley?
 (1948), Tuptim in The King and I (1951) and Marsinah in Kismet (1953).
 She co-starred in the 1952 Hollywood film Because You're Mine, as Mario Lanza's love interest.
 She appeared in several live television musicals.
 She retired from performance in 1960 at the age of 33.

 Life and career

 Early years

 Morrow was born Doretta Marano, the daughter of Victor and Dolores Marano, in the Bensonhurst section of Brooklyn, New York in 1927.
-Popular singer Vic Damone was her cousin.
+Singer Vic Damone was her cousin.
 At the age of 2 she moved with her family to Venice, Italy, where she began studying piano and singing.
 In 1943 she and her family moved back to New York, and she entered New Utrecht High School, where she sang in the school's glee club.
 She did not speak English until she was a teenager.

 In New York she studied singing with soprano Alice Zeppilli.